mcallegari/qlcplus-docs/pages/08.input-output/01.input-profiles/default.v4.md

 **Relative** is a more advanced behaviour that comes handy when using a HID Joystick with a QLC+ [XY Pad widget](/virtual-console/xy-pad) or a [Slider widget](/virtual-console/slider).
 Values received from an external controller are treated as relative movement starting from the current position of a Virtual Console widget.
 Let's make an example.
 Suppose you have a XY Pad in your Virtual Console, controlling and monitoring a group of moving heads.
 During your show you will have a number of scenes moving the heads pan and tilt.
 At some point you want to slightly adjust the position of the heads of just a few degrees.
 Here is when the relative movement kicks in.
 When you move your joystick (or external slider) QLC+ will adjust the heads from their current positions.
 The direction will depend directly from your external controller.
 The relative movement will stop when the external controller will return to its origin.
 Joysticks have a spring for that.
-In addition to this, the Input Profile Editor Relative setting allows you to set a **Sensitivity** parameter that will instruct QLC+ about the strenght of your external controller movements.
+In addition to this, the Input Profile Editor Relative setting allows you to set a **Sensitivity** parameter that will instruct QLC+ about the strength of your external controller movements.
 The higher this value is, the slower the movements will occur.
 The lower, the faster.

 * * *